-- Do you really have time to be adding video, audio, blog posts, interviews and even Q&A calls to your schedule?
+- Do you really have time to be adding video, audio, blog posts, interviews, and even Q&A calls to your schedule?

 Hey, I understand the entrepreneurial mindset.
 I know you really want to think of yourself as Superman or Superwoman, but you have to account for the time it’s going to take you to sell the membership, handle customer service and deal with any other things that come up on a weekly or monthly basis.
 Believe me, these are only a few of the moving pieces you’ll need to handle.
-My advice is to make it as simple as possible on yourself.
+My advice is to make it as simple as possible for yourself.

 For example, you could create and add in all the content in advance, then go live and then maybe offer a monthly live Q&A call after that.
 This way, you don’t have to prepare anything for that Q&A call.

 The bottom line is this – you need to know what you’re getting yourself into and what is required to make your membership website successful.
 I’m not trying to scare you away from the idea……no way!
-Membership sites are fantastic!
+Membership sites are fantastic!!
 I just want you to go in with your eyes wide open. 🙂

 Something helpful I would suggest is for you to participate in a lot of different types of membership sites that are out there.
-You can literally type the phrase internet marketing membership website, or copywriting membership website, or relationship membership website into Google and come across all the different membership sites.
+You can literally type the phrase internet marketing membership website, copywriting membership website, or relationship membership website into Google and come across all the different membership sites.
 You don’t even have to join to see what their model looks like.

 Some will charge $47 a month while others require a lifetime investment of $2000.
 You’ll also see what’s included in that membership….with all of that information right on their sales page.
-I really encourage you go out there and do a lot of research on membership sites, so that you can decide what exactly it is that you want to do and create.
+I really encourage you to go out there and do a lot of research on membership sites so that you can decide what exactly it is that you want to do and create.